shehreendheda/katacoda-scenarios/apmintro/instrumentapp2/step5.md

-The `discounts` and `advertisements` services have a Python-Flask framework, so the services are instrumented using the Python tracing library `dd-trace`.
-First, the `dd-trace` library is added to the list of required libraries, and then, the docker-compose.yml is updated for trace injection, log injection, and App Analytics.
+The `discounts` and `advertisements` services have a Python-Flask framework, so the services are instrumented using the Python tracing library `ddtrace`.
+First, the `ddtrace` library is added to the list of required libraries, and then, the docker-compose.yml is updated for trace injection, log injection, and App Analytics.

 #### Discounts Service

 1. Click `discounts-service/requirements.txt`{{open}} to view the list of required libraries that are installed for the service.
-The `dd-trace` library (**Line 4**) has already been included.
+The `ddtrace` library (**Line 4**) has already been included.

 2. Click `docker-compose-files/docker-compose-broken-no-apm-instrumentation.yml`{{open}}.